oruchankural/MIS376_Educationandcovid_covid19/README.md

 (CoHE) have introduced some new regulations.
 By applying discourse analysis, the education discourses regarding these regulations required by the new Coronavirus will be discussed.I will use Datawrapper.

+### CONTENT OF PROJECT
+The first distinction is that advanced education is an exceptional option However, exception education is an exception.

+The second important distinction is that local education is for use in line with the current need, whereas education for lifelong learning is ongoing and permanent shaping business.

+The Third Separation is an effort to make the third educational application for education in the education process of emergency distance education educable with a specific purpose, planned and online activities.

+Finally, the English term is the concept of "emergency distance education", which is the English equivalent of the concept of emergency education, and the concept of "education", which is the concept of education.
+Although the concept of distance is expressed in the same way in Turkish, “distance” is talked about, emphasized, and conveyed without mentioning the students.